s0hv/Auto_image_download/README.md

 Download images from links that I have saved.
 Not completely ready but works for the most part

-The first python I did and is not in development anymore since I don't want to rewrite it
+The first python project I did and it's not in development anymore since I don't want to rewrite it